String Trimmer Maintenance

 - Screw the oil plug back into place and reconnect the spark plug.

 Cleaning the parts, replacing the string trimmer line, inspecting the spark plug and changing the oil are all essential parts of any string trimmer maintenance routine.
-Shop our selection of outdoor power equipment today.
+Get the parts and tools you need to keep your string trimmer performing well.
+Looking for a new string trimmer or other outdoor power equipment?
 The Home Depot delivers online orders when and where you need them.